ecomplus/storefront/README.md

 ### Handling slugs and routes

-Template data may have a `route` property, it'll be set when the same EJS file should be rendered to multiple pages (slugs):
+Template parameters will have a `route` property, it'll be an object varying by type of view:

 - Store resource (products, categories, brands, collections):
 ```js